 kidney or liver disease;

-a history of gallstones; or
+a history of problems with your pancreas or gallbladder; or

-a history of alcoholism.
+a history of depression or suicidal thoughts.

 How should I use Victoza?